 Benjamin’s first operatic work “Into the Little Hill”, written with playwright Martin Crimp, was commissioned in 2006 by the Festival d'Automne in Paris.
 Their second opera, “Written on Skin”, premiered at the Aix-en-Provence festival in July 2012, and their third collaboration, “Lessons in Love and Violence”, was premiered at the Royal Opera House in May 2018.
 Both of these large-scale works were filmed for release on DVD and broadcast by BBC television.

 As a conductor Benjamin has a broad repertoire and has been responsible for numerous world premieres, including important works by Rihm, Chin, Grisey and Ligeti.
-In summer 2019 he conducted two performances at the Lucerne Festival Academy and the previous year appeared at the BBC Proms, with both the London Sinfonietta (with whom he has
+Recent seasons have seen him conduct the Berliner Philharmoniker, Lucerne Festival Academy Ensemble & Orchestra, NDR Elbphilharmonie Orchestra, Royal Concertgebouw Orchestra, and the National Youth Orchestra of Great Britain and the London Sinfonietta (both at the BBC Proms).

 Benjamin is the Henry Purcell Professor of Composition at King‘s College London.
 His works are published by Faber Music and are recorded on Nimbus Records.
 He has received numerous honorary fellowships and international awards, was made a Commandeur de l’Ordre des Arts et des Lettres in 2015 and was knighted in the 2017 Birthday Honours.

 As of June 2021